tomleegough/hermes/readme.md

 # HERMES ACCOUNTING

-Hermes is an accounting program written in Flask.
+Hermes is your favourite Grade 36 bureaucrat.
+It is also an accounting program written in Flask.

 ## TODO
  - Wizards